 This post may contain affiliate links which won’t change your price but will share some commission.

-I love me some muffins for breakfast in the morning.
+We love muffins for breakfast in the morning!
 Or as a mid-afternoon snack.
 Especially when those muffins are topped with a sweet, snowy streusel.
 I mean, who doesn’t love streusel?

 When I was a kid in Omaha, Nebraska, our wonderful neighbor, Kim, brought us a care package with muffins from a little restaurant called the Garden Cafe.
 I don’t know why I remember this so distinctly other than 1.
 I really love Kim, and 2. the raspberry streusel muffins in that care package apparently had a pretty big impact on me.

 But here I am, at least a couple of decades later, remembering those muffins in that care package, that’s how good they were.

 And second, another trick I have learned is to pick up handfuls of streusel mixture once you have combined the flour, sugar and butter and squeeze it tight in your fist so that it clumps together a bit.

 The streusel is very dry and the squeezing pressure creates joyous little streusel crumbles instead of just a sandy streusel.
 It’s a more interesting texture and adds to the raspberry streusel muffin deliciousness.